Krankdud/NanoSplit/README.md

 # NanoSplit

 NanoSplit is a web based speedrun timer built using TypeScript and React.
+This timer is designed to be used on mobile.
+If you are using a desktop, I recommend using [LiveSplit](http://livesplit.org/) instead.

 ## Todo